-While they need not be the best of friends, a good working relationship between each team member is vital for future collaborations and to upkeep a positive team culture.
+While they need not be the best of friends, a good working relationship between each team member is vital.
+For both future collaborations and to upkeep a positive team culture.

 One-on-one conversations are especially important for remote teams since the team offsite is the only facetime they get to bond.
 Come to think of it, it isn’t all that difficult to enable.
 You’re all living together for a few days, it only takes one person to strike up a conversation!